 An Organizing Principle that naturally results from our perceptual processes is Perceptual Agreement which can be stated as: Personality must be in perceptual agreement with the aspect of reality with which it will associate.
 The implication is that we are not able to experience parts of reality which do not agree with our expectations (personal reality).
 There is no need for an ethereal being to say we cannot go to heaven if our worldview will not allow our sensing of heaven to emerge to conscious self from the Perceptual Loop.

-A second Organizing Principle is Cooperative Communities which may be stated as: Personalities are attracted to communities of like-minded people cooperating to facilitate progression.
+A second Organizing Principle is Cooperative Communities which may be stated as: An effort to express understanding is necessary for progression.
+This can be understood in simpler terms as: Personalities are attracted to communities of like-minded people cooperating to facilitate progression.
 The conscious expression of intention to be spoken to the listener.
 If this initial effort to explain a concept is followed by questions and new attempts to explain the concept, it can affect worldview in the same way as a Maybe outcome of the Perceptual Loop.
 (A Maybe outcome changes Worldview).

 The Golden Rule of Do unto others as you world have them do unto you likely has at its foundation a more pragmatic Teach me as I teach you.
 The objective of a lifetime is to gain understanding.
 As it is modeled, the collective may not fulfill its purpose until expected understanding has been gained by every member life field.
 Cooperative communities are a natural response to that imperative.

 In a sense, people speak as if there is an impersonal ubiquitous god of Natural Law and a personal god of our reason for being.
 We find meaning in communion with our loved ones, and enjoy the comfort of knowing we have guides dedicated to our progression.
 Our inner space is populated with loved ones and guides, … sometimes with nature spirits of one character or another.